young-su-ko/plm-fid/README.md

 - AntiBERTa2 has a max sequence length of 254.
 This will be enforced automatically.

 ## Examples

-We have two test cases in which pLM-based Fréchet distance should be able to meaningfully distinguish two different sets of protein sequences.

-The fasta files for these examples are located in `example/cath` and `example/antibodies` respectively.

 ### Distinguishing CATH Classes
 We use the [CATH S20 dataset](https://www.google.com/placeholderfornow) to compare Class 1 and Class 2 proteins.
 Class 1 proteins are primarily **alpha-helical**, while Class 2 are mostly **beta-sheet**.

-We provide three FASTA files:
+We provide three FASTA files in `examples/`
 - `class1.fasta`: Class 1 proteins (1953 sequences)
 - `class2.fasta`: Class 2 proteins (1953 sequences)
 - `reference.fasta`: A different subset of Class 1 proteins, also 1953 sequences